Access for Users with Disabilities

 eLibrary and Database Third-party Privacy Policies

 The Library has subscriptions and links to reputable third-party external services with their own privacy policies and requirements for creating accounts.
-These services offer services including eBooks, eMusic, online language learning and online articles and magazines.
-You are encouraged to review the privacy policies for these services.
+These services include eBooks, eMusic, online language learning and online articles and magazines.
+You are encouraged to review the privacy policies for these services on their individual websites.

 Catalog Privacy Statement